1987 NBA Finals: Television coverage

 The Boston Celtics season documentary Home of the Brave, narrated by David Perry, recaps Boston's 1987 season while the Los Angeles Lakers documentary Drive for Five, narrated by legendary Lakers announcer Chick Hearn, recaps the Lakers' magnificent 1987 season in route to a fourth title of the 1980s.

 CBS' James Brown filled in for Pat O'Brien when he attended the birth of his son.
 Brown was on for Games 3 and 4.
 Both Brown and O'Brien reported on the Lakers' sideline.
 While Lesley Visser was on for all the games as sideline reporter for CBS as she reported on the Celtics' sideline.

 Dick Stockton and Tom Heinsohn worked play-by-play and color commentary respectively.
 It was the fourth consecutive and last Finals series to pair Stockton and Heinsohn together; Heinsohn was demoted in favor of Billy Cunningham following the series.
 At the time, Stockton and Heinsohn had worked the most number of NBA Finals series together.
-ESPN/ABC's Mike Breen, Mark Jackson and Jeff Van Gundy later broke the record for the most complete NBA Finals series called by a single television play-by-play/color commentary team following the 2011 NBA Finals.
+ESPN/ABC's Mike Breen, Mark Jackson and Jeff Van Gundy later broke the record for the most complete NBA Finals series called by a single television play-by-play/color commentary team following the 2011 NBA Finals, and called a record 14 complete NBA Finals series in total (the 2022 NBA Finals did involve the trio of Breen, Jackson and Van Gundy, but Mark Jones filled in for Breen on play-by-play in Games 1 and 2 due to his recovery from COVID-19, and Van Gundy missed Game 1 for the same reason).